 Eye Infections & Injuries

-All Albertans are covered for medically necessary and urgent care visits to their doctor of optometry.
+All Albertans are covered by Alberta Health* for medically necessary and urgent care visits to their doctor of optometry.
 They have the proper knowledge, tools and equipment necessary to diagnose, treat or refer to a specialist, if needed.
 This includes things, such as: